GI Bill Payment Dates and Rates

-GI Bill payment rates are based on each school year.
-They will be sent from August 1st of one year to July 31st of the next.
+GI Bill payment rates are based on the academic school year and may be sent from August 1st of one year to July 31st of the next.

-GI Bill housing payment dates usually occur at the beginning of each month.
-These are different than GI Bill payments which are sent directly to the school.
+GI Bill housing payment dates are typically paid for the first week of the month after the month you enrolled.
+GI Bill housing payments go to the student and are different from GI Bill payments which are sent directly to the school.

-GI Bill housing payments are deposited into accounts at the beginning of each month but do not have exact dates and can vary.
-Sometimes there might be a delay in payments at first but should be consistent after the process starts.
+GI Bill housing payments are not made on the same dates each month.
+Your payment times may vary depending on a variety of factors.
+New students may experience a delay in payments at first but they should be consistent after the process starts.

 GI Bill Tuition Payment Rates

-All of these payment and maximum amounts below are for those eligible for the full time benefit, which is 100%.
-If you are not eligible for the 100%, your amounts will be pro-rated based on your eligibility percentage.
+All payment and maximum amounts listed below are for those eligible for the full-time benefit, which is 100%.
+If you are not eligible for the 100%, your amounts will be prorated based on your eligibility percentage.

 The Maximum Tuition and Fee Reimbursement differs based on the type of school that you attend.
 Here is the breakdown:

-- Non-college Degree Granting Institutions: Actual net costs for in-state tuition and fees not to exceed $23,671.94 during the academic year.
+Actual net costs for in-state tuition and fees are not to exceed $26,381.37 during the academic year.

-- Second six months of training: 80% of your applicable MHA.
+- 2nd six months: 80% of your applicable MHA

-- Third six months of training: 60% of your applicable MHA.
+- 3rd six months: 60% of your applicable MHA

-- Fourth six months of training: 40% of your applicable MHA.
+- 4th six months: 40% of your applicable MHA

 For an apprenticeship and on-the-job training, you may also be eligible to receive a books and supplies stipend sent to you.